 I’ve got news.
 Stepmoms may not be biological moms, but they are 100% real moms.
 And then some.
 They’ve got grit, strength, and so, so much love to give.

-And they deal with complicated dynamics that no biological mom does.
+And they deal with complicated dynamics and challenges that no biological mom does.

-No, of course I’m not saying stepmoms are better than biological moms.
+No, of course, I’m not saying stepmoms are somehow more “moms” than biological moms.
 I’m just saying that they should also be considered a mom.
 Call them “bonus moms” or “stepmoms” or “stepmamas.”
 Whatever they go by, they are absolutely a parent.

 Instead, say something like, “You are doing a great job parenting.
 Keep it up!”